dendriel/rozsa-template-processor/README.md

 Context variables allow the template to refer to dynamic context passed to the processor in runtime.

-The context variables are the main source of dynamization in the template and you can refer to them stand-alone or use inside expressions.
+The context variables are the main source of dynamization in the template, and you can refer to them stand-alone or use inside expressions.

 ### Stand-alone usage